flatcar-archive/flatcar-docs/os/power-management.md

 ## CPU governor

-By default, Container Linux uses the "performance" CPU governor meaning that the CPU operates at the maximum frequency regardless of load.
+By default, Flatcar Linux uses the "performance" CPU governor meaning that the CPU operates at the maximum frequency regardless of load.
 This is reasonable for a system that is under constant load or cannot tolerate increased latency.
 On the other hand, if the system is idle much of the time and latency is not a concern, power savings may be desired.

 Several governors are available: